oasis-open/odata-rapid/tools/odataUri/README.md

 # OData URI tools

-This package contains a URI parsers that provides autocomplete suggestions and error validation.
+This package contains a URI parser that provides autocomplete suggestions and error validation.

 ## How to build